 Brooklyn Superhero Supply Store is worthy of a mention for its originality & good work!
 You can pick up x-ray goggles, capes & tins of immortality!
 Customers are asked to promise at the door to use purchases only for the forces of good & profits go to 826NYC which teaches writing to kids.
 Founded by author, Dave Eggers.

-An entertaining area with exciting, free seasonal events & entertainment for all ages.
+South Street Seaport is an entertaining area with exciting, free seasonal events & entertainment for all ages.
 You can also inspect the historic ships docked at the pier.

 10. Times Square

 You can’t really visit New York without taking a photo in Times Square, the busy, bright hub of excitement!
 Recent additions such as the stairs above the TKTS booth and a pedestrian plaza along Broadway have improved the overall sightseeing experience of this landmark area.
 We also enjoyed visiting The M&M Store located just off Times Square.

 You might also like 10 Free Things to do with Kids in Philadelphia